alexwlchan/alexwlchan.net/src/_posts/2018/2018-05-04-beware-logged-errors.md

 ```

 If you run this code in Python 3, you'll get a nasty surprise.
-Because of the new [exception chaining][chaining], the traceback for the RuntimeError includes both exceptions -- including the CalledProcessError we're trying to hide:
+Because of the new [exception chaining][chaining], the traceback for the `RuntimeError` includes both exceptions -- including the `CalledProcessError` we're trying to hide:

 ```
 Traceback (most recent call last):
-  File "foo.py", line 4, in <module>
+  File "exceptions.py", line 4, in <module>
     subprocess.check_call(['less', '/dev/null'])
   File "/usr/local/Cellar/python/3.6.4_4/Frameworks/Python.framework/Versions/3.6/lib/python3.6/subprocess.py", line 291, in check_call
     raise CalledProcessError(retcode, cmd)